 The height of the Theatrical Romantic is miniature averaging between 165-167 cm.

-The structure of the skeleton is delicate, medium-sized.
+The structure of the skeleton is delicate and medium-sized.
 Bones with slightly sharp angles: shoulders, knees; in the face, it can be a nose, cheekbones, chin.
 Small palms and feet.

 The body shape is feminine, soft and lush, but not wide.
 The waist is visible, and the chest may be small.

-There is softness in the facial features: plump lips, soft cheeks.
-The eyes are large, can be almond-shaped or feline.
+There is softness in the facial features: plump lips and soft cheeks.
+The eyes are large and can be almond-shaped or feline.

-Kibbe recommends for theatrical romantic types a silhouette that emphasizes the figure, a rounded shape with intricate and rich decoration with medium-sized details.
+Kibbe recommends a silhouette that emphasizes the figure, a rounded shape with intricate and rich decoration with medium-sized details for theatrical romantic types.

-It would be best if you always emphasized the silhouette of the hourglass body shape.
-It is desirable that the shoulders are emphasized, but not wide, and slightly pointed.
-The lines should be soft and easy to drape.
+It would be best to always emphasise the silhouette of the hourglass body shape.
+The shoulders should be emphasized but not wide and slightly pointed, and the lines should be soft and easy to drape.